THE TEXAS GULF HISTORICAL AND BIOGRAPHICAL RECORD

 Picture

-The Texas Gulf Historical Society awards Joshua B. Swearingen the 2022 Dr. Andrew J. and Betty H. Johnson Editor's Prize for the best essay written by a Lamar University history major about Southeast Texas the the Texas Gulf.
-Swearingen's winning essay, "The Preservation of the Big Thicket and Its Opposition" charts the controversies and debates surrounding the creation of the US national preserve and will appear in volume 58 of The Texas Gulf Historical and Biographical Record.
+The Texas Gulf Historical Society awards Jessica Nava the 2023 Dr. Andrew J. and Betty H. Johnson Editor's Prize for the best essay written by a Lamar University history major about Southeast Texas the the Texas Gulf.
+Nava's winning essay is "Mommas, Miracles, and Makeshift Healthcare: The History of Obstetric Care in Rural Southeast Texas."
+It will be considered for publication in upcoming volume of The Texas Gulf Historical and Biographical Record.

 The Record Digitized--Now Available

 The Texas Gulf Historical Society has partnered with the Portal to Texas History to digitize past issues of The Record.
-Volumes 1 (1965) through 55 (2020) are now available and fully word-searchable.
+Volumes 1 (1965) through 56 (2021) are now available and fully word-searchable.
 The Portal is a crucial online resource offered by the University of North Texas Libraries.
 This partnership makes The Record accessible to scholars worldwide and preserved for future researchers.
 The Society will make more recent volumes available soon.

 Picture